 - All passengers coming from “red countries” are required to remain in quarantine for 10 days.
-Quarantine is not ordered if you bring a negative PCR test for SARS-CoV-2 (COVID-19) or a negative rapid antigen test performed in an EU Member State or a Schengen Area country.
-Important: test must not be older than 48 hours and performed by an organization approved by the Slovenian National Laboratory of Health, Environment, and Food.
+Quarantine is not ordered if you present a negative PCR test for SARS-CoV-2 (COVID-19) or a negative rapid antigen test performed in an EU Member State or a Schengen Area country.
+Important: test must not be older than 48 hours (PCR) or 24 hours (antigen) and performed by an organization approved by the Slovenian National Laboratory of Health, Environment, and Food.
 Here is a list of all approved organizations.

 - You can only cross the Slovenian border at certain checkpoints.
 See all details here.

-- At the moment Ljubljana airport has flight connections to Frankfurt (Lufthansa), Istanbul (Turkish Airlines), and Belgrade (Serbia).
-More operators are announcing their return in February and March 2021.
+- At the moment Ljubljana airport has flight connections to Frankfurt (Lufthansa), Istanbul (Turkish Airlines), Belgrade (Serbia), and Moscow (Russia).
+More operators are announcing their return in March 2021.